Summary: in this tutorial, you’ll learn to use the SQL LIMIT

 Code language: SQL (Structured Query Language) (sql)

-clause sorts the employees by salary in descending order.
-And the LIMIT 1 OFFSET 1
+clause sorts the employees by salary in descending order. - The

 clause gets the second row from the result set.

-To fix this issue, you can get the second highest salary first using the following statement.
+To fix this issue, you can get the second highest salary first using the following statement:

 SELECT DISTINCT